lgorissen/k4d/lab 32/README.md

 This lab shows how a ReplicationController can do an automatic upgrade.

 The lab is using the same container images: `lgorissen/terra10:r1` and `lgorissen/terra10:r2`.
-They are also put in the `lab 32` directory, as well as all the other files.
+Their definitions are also put in the `lab 32` directory, as well as all the other files.
 You don't have to build the Containers - they are already available on Docker Hub.

-## Start set-up
+## 32.1 Start set-up

 The lab's start set-up is the configuration below: